 The time between the acquisition and the data availability (e.g. for download) determines its usefulness for certain applications.
 Typically, operational applications have a stronger time criticality than science applications.
 The current state of the art for near real-time data is within 10 minutes.
-Timeliness dictates the downlink/space-to-ground architecture and strategy, such as the geographical distribution of ground stations.
+The need for timeliness dictates the design of the downlink/space-to-ground architecture and strategy, such as the geographical distribution of ground stations.
 Very low latency (such as 10 minutes) tends to require downlink during acquisition (i.e. pass through mode) for the satellite architecture.